Steveorevo/node-red-contrib-actionflows/README.md

 ![Action In/Out Basics](/actionflows/demo/basic2.png?raw=true "The Action In and Action Out Nodes")

-Unlike the `links` node, the `action` node invokes the `action in` node by a prefix naming schema.
+Unlike the `links` node, the `action` node invokes the `action in` node by a prefix naming schema; allowing for multiple add-on flow segments to be appended to the original flow.
 An `action` node's name determines the name of the corresponding `action in` node that will be activated.
 Use the `action` node's name as a prefix for all subsequent `action in` nodes that you wish to be callable by the `action` node.
 For instance, an `action` node named "Sample",